iterative/dvc.org/content/docs/start/experiments/building-pipelines.md

 and
 [`evaluate.py`](https://github.com/iterative/example-get-started-experiments/blob/main/src/evaluate.py).

-- **Parametrize**: adapt your scripts to decouple the configuration from the source code.
+- **Parametrization**: adapt your scripts to decouple the configuration from the source code.

 All these scripts are configured using different sections of the